Viacheslav Fetisov: Personal life

 He has a daughter, Anastasia, who appeared with him in the 30 for 30 film "Of Miracles and Men."

 In June 1985, Fetisov was involved in a car accident that killed his younger brother Anatoly, who was 18 years old at the time and a prospect within the HC CSKA Moscow system.

-Twelve years later, following a private party on 13 June 1997 Fetisov, along with teammate Vladimir Konstantinov and team masseur Sergei Mnatsakanov, hired a limousine to drive them home after celebrating the Detroit Red Wings' Stanley Cup triumph.
+Twelve years later, following a private party on 13 June 1997, Fetisov, along with teammate Vladimir Konstantinov and team masseur Sergei Mnatsakanov, hired a limousine to drive them home after celebrating the Detroit Red Wings' Stanley Cup triumph.
 The driver, Richard Gnida, whose license was suspended at the time for drunk driving, lost control of the limousine and hit a tree on the median of Woodward Avenue, in Birmingham, Michigan, a suburb north of Detroit.
 Konstantinov spent several weeks in a coma before finally pulling through.
 He also suffered from serious head injuries and paralysis, while Fetisov escaped with relatively minor injuries and was able to play the following season.
 Mnatsakanov sustained heavy head injuries and also spent some time in a coma.
 The driver was charged and convicted.

 In 2023, he expressed outrage at continued suspension of Russian athletes due to the 2022 Russian invasion of Ukraine:

+Sanctions

+Fetisov was sanctioned by the UK government in 2022 amidst the Russian invasion of Ukraine.